okelloaliwa01/ts-stack/GUIDE.md

 # Configuration Guide

-The yaml configuration file is the core of Scaffolder.
-It describes the data schemas, data sources, and pages in your application.
-Scaffolder uses this config to generate a fully working monorepo.
+The yaml configuration file is the core of ts-stack.
+It describes the data schemas, data sources, and pages in your application. ts-stack uses this config to generate a fully working monorepo.

 ## Schemas

 Schemas define the shape of your data.

-Scaffolder will use them to generate:
+ts-stack will use them to generate:

 - Zod schemas for runtime validation (shared between client and server)
 - Database tables with Drizzle